johnkord/age/README.md

 [![man page](https://img.shields.io/badge/man-page-lightgrey)](https://github.com/johnkord/age/age.1)

 # Fork information (from @johnkord)
 I made some minor modifications to the `age` tool so that I could invoke its `decrypt` method from a non-tty environment (like from within emacs).
-I am currently using age to encrypt my `org-mode` notes, and I have provided two emacs lisp functions below that I use to decrypt/encrypt within memory.
+I am currently using `age` to encrypt my `org-mode` notes, and I have provided some emacs lisp functions below that I use to decrypt/encrypt within memory.

 Encryption was simple: simply pipe the current buffer into `age -a -r PUBKEY` and then replace the current buffer with the output.
 Decryption was a bit more difficult, as I need to specify the private key.
 However, I don't want to keep my private key file decrypted on my filesystem, and I can't specify a passphrase to the `age` cli from within emacs (as there is no tty), so I decided to modify `age` to optionally accept structured data (json) from stdin.
 This can be specified using `age`'s new `-k` option.